Get legal help and free advice in Wisconsin.

 Receive legal help and access to programs that deal with family law and domestic violence cases.
 Some of the cases that lawyers can provide you free advice with are custody issues.
 Get help if you are filing divorce and/or trying to keep custody of your child.
 What is provided to clients will cover a wide spectrum of needs.
 Assistance is available if you have filed for divorce or your spouse has filed for divorce and you need guidance to make it through the process.
 Resources can even address your case if you need an Order of Protection to protect you from domestic violence or similar issues.

-All seniors are eligible for legal help, regardless of their income.
-Lawyers will represents seniors (60 and over) at no cost to them.
-While funding and the amount of services they can offer tends to be limited, the lawyers will tend to focus on consumer fraud cases, homeownership preservation and foreclosure assistance, elder abuse (physical or financial), Medicare Part D issues, government programs, and other public benefits.
+All seniors are eligible for free legal help, regardless of their income.
+Lawyers will represents seniors who are Wisconsin residents (60 and over) at no cost to them.
+While funding and the amount of services they can offer tends to be limited, the lawyers will tend to focus on consumer fraud cases, homeownership preservation and foreclosure assistance.
+They also assist with elder abuse (physical or financial), Medicare Part D issues, government programs, and other public benefits.
 Inquire with a firm to see if they can assist you on the specifics of your issue.

 Wisconsin Judicare, Inc. - This non-profit law firm provides free representation and aid to people who live in northern Wisconsin.
 The firm provides coverage to Wisconsin’s northern thirty-three counties and eleven federally recognized Indian tribes.
 The main office is located in Wausau’s, but they have multiple offices around the area.
 1-800-472-1638

 Legal Aid Society of Milwaukee provides services in both the city as well as greater county.
 Several different assistance programs are administered, ranging from helping with consumer debt to creating wills and offering advice on preventing homeless or evictions.
-Click more details.
+Click more on Legal Aid Society of Wisconsin.

 Legal Action of Wisconsin, Inc. - This firm provides its services for the balance of the state.
 They have offices in Green Bay, La Crosse, Madison, Milwaukee, Oshkosh, and Racine Wisconsin.
 Dial 414-278-7722 to learn about the legal programs they offer.